chinabilljin/AzureGlobalConnectionToolkit/README.md

 Typically, migration / integration between different Cloud environment has three phases:

 1. **Plan**:
-Duringthis phase, users are required to investigate the differences between different cloud environments e.g. Azure Global vs. Azure China/Azure Germany.
+During this phase, users are required to investigate the differences between different cloud environments e.g. Azure Global vs. Azure China/Azure Germany.
 Differences in terms of costs and services parity, as well as risks, unfamiliarity and uncertainty in the new environment, causes the time and efforts required for